-A life-long volunteer and social activist, Roz was the founding president of the Self-Help for the Elderly and served on its Board for the past 25 years, leading the agency through phenomenal expansion.
+A life-long volunteer and social activist, Roz was the founding president of Self-Help for the Elderly and served on its Board for 25 years, leading the agency through phenomenal expansion.

-In 2001, she began the Spring Bud project, which made it possible for 1,000 girls in Shaanxi Province to complete middle school.
-Through Roz’s 13-year commitment, 475 girls successfully completed high school, and 170 graduated from 1st and 2nd tier colleges in China.
-She also raised funds to build an seismically safe, environmentally friendly green school to replace three schools damaged by the 2008 earthquake in Sichuan Province, China.
+In 2001, she began the Spring Bud Project, which made it possible for 1,000 girls in Shaanxi Province to complete middle school.
+Through Roz’s 13-year commitment, 475 girls successfully completed high school and 170 graduated from first and second tier colleges in China.
+She also raised funds to build an seismically safe, environmentally-friendly green school to replace three schools damaged by the 2008 earthquake in Sichuan Province, China.

 Roz received many awards for community service including her induction into the Women’s Hall of Fame in San Mateo County.